NextGenSec-Github/Coding/Projects/Interacting & Building APIs/What Is an API.md

 - **Protocols:** Commonly used protocols include HTTP/HTTPS, allowing for seamless data transfer over the web.

+- **Example:** When you use a social media app to post a status update, the app sends a POST request to the social media platform's API.
+The API processes the request and responds with a confirmation or error message.

 ## Types of APIs

 ### RESTful APIs:

 - **Definition:** Representational State Transfer (REST) is an architectural style for designing networked applications.
 RESTful APIs adhere to REST principles.

+- **Example:** Twitter API is a RESTful API that allows developers to access and interact with Twitter data, such as tweets and user profiles, through standardized endpoints.

 ### SOAP APIs:

 - **Definition:** Simple Object Access Protocol (SOAP) is a protocol for exchanging structured information in web services.
 SOAP APIs use XML for message formatting.

+- **Example:** PayPal's API uses SOAP for secure and standardized communication between different parts of its payment system.

 ### GraphQL:

 - **Definition:** A query language for APIs that allows clients to request only the data they need.
 GraphQL provides a more flexible alternative to REST.

+- **Example:** GitHub's API uses GraphQL, allowing developers to request specific information about repositories, issues, and users based on their needs.

 ## Key Components